kubeflow/testing/aws/README.md

 ## Architecture
 The [architecture doc](https://github.com/kubeflow/testing/tree/master/aws/Doc/architecture.md) will give you a deep understanding how optional-test-infra works and how different clusters interact with each other.

+## Test LifeCycle
+The [diagram](./Picture/TestLifeCycle.png) shows the phases that kubeflow tests goes through when you send a PR.

 ## Dashboards